neilg63/ring360/README.md

 A *Ring360* type is just tuple struct encapsulating the raw the f64 value with methods to expose its *degrees()*, *rotations()* or raw value(), e.g. Ring360(400.0) would have a raw value of *400.0* but *40º* and *1 rotation*.

 As this data type works around a 360º circle, negative raw values yield positive degrees in the opposite direction, e.g. *-60* is *300º* .
-Degree longitudes around the Earth's circumference are offset by *180º*, but would follow the same logic if we added *180º*.
-In this case, the a longitude 0º would be 180º, while 0º would represent a longitude of ±180º.
+Degree longitudes around the Earth's circumference are customarily expressed as ±180º.
+In this case, longitudes between 0º would be 180º are the same but between 180º and 360º, they descend from -180º to º0.
+This means -120º on the ±180 system is 240º in the 360º system.
+To this end, the crate has methods to convert from and to the GIS ±180 system, i.e. *value_f64.to_360_gis()* or *Ring360_from_gis(lng180: f64)*.

 ### Add and subtract degree values
 ```rust